List of Battlestar Galactica (1978 TV series) and Galactica 1980 characters: Lieutenant Athena

 Lieutenant Athena, portrayed by Maren Jensen, is a starfighter pilot and communications specialist who serves in the Core Command bridge crew of the Galactica, and Commander Adama's daughter.

 Sharon Agathon (call sign "Athena"), portrayed by Grace Park, is a copy of the Number Eight Cylon model in the 2003 miniseries and 2004–2009 series.

 Boxey

 Boxey, portrayed by Noah Hathaway, is Serina's young son.
 (Note: An adult Boxey appears as Captain Troy in Galactica 1980, portrayed by Kent McCord.)
 After Boxey's pet daggit, Muffit, is killed in the attack on Caprica, Apollo arranges for a robot daggit, Muffit II, to be given to the boy.

 Lieutenant Boomer

 Lieutenant Boomer, portrayed by Herbert Jefferson Jr., is a starfighter pilot.

 Sharon Valerii (call sign "Boomer"), is a gender and race swapped version portrayed by Grace Park, is a copy of the Number Eight Cylon model in the 2003 miniseries and 2004–2009 series.

 Flight Sergeant Jolly

 Flight Sergeant Jolly, portrayed by Tony Swartz, is a starfighter pilot.

 Cassiopeia

-Cassiopeia, portrayed by Laurette Spang, is a Medtech and love interest of Starbuck.
+Cassiopeia, portrayed by Laurette Spang, is a Medtech and former “socialator”.
+She is the love interest of Starbuck.
 (Note: Cassiopeia is presented as a courtesan in the series pilot.)